apache/nuttx-apps/examples/README.txt

   Example configuration:

-    CONFIG_EXAMPLE_TIMER_DEVNAME - This is the name of the timer device that will be tested.
+    CONFIG_EXAMPLES_TIMER_DEVNAME - This is the name of the timer device that will be tested.
 Default: "/dev/timer0"
-    CONFIG_EXAMPLE_TIMER_INTERVAL - This is the timer interval in microseconds.
+    CONFIG_EXAMPLES_TIMER_INTERVAL - This is the timer interval in microseconds.
 Default: 1000000
-    CONFIG_EXAMPLE_TIMER_DELAY - This is the delay between timer samples in microseconds.
+    CONFIG_EXAMPLES_TIMER_DELAY - This is the delay between timer samples in microseconds.
 Default: 10000
     CONFIG_EXAMPLES_TIMER_APPNAME - This is the name of the built-in
       application:  Default:  "timer"